ronnievsmith/couch-behind-node/README.md

 ### 2. Install and Initialize Git on the Host
 Install and then initialize Git on the host computer by issuing `git init`.
 Clone this repository to your host.

+### 3. Create `.env` file in root folder and in `nodejs` folder.

+`.env`
+COUCHDB_USER="admin"
+COUCHDB_PASSWORD="admin"

+`/nodejs/.env`
+COUCHDB_USER="admin"
+COUCHDB_PASSWORD="admin"
+COUCHBD_PORT="5984"
+NODEJS_PORT="8080"
+SENDGRID_API_KEY="MY.SENGGRID.KEY"

 ### 3. Run the System
-Open up a terminal at the directory containing the `compose.yaml` file and issue the command `docker compose --env-file .env up --detach` to build and run the system of servers in development mode.
+Open up a terminal at the directory containing the `compose.yaml` file and issue the command `docker compose up` to build and run the system of servers.
 For more information see https://docs.docker.com/engine/reference/commandline/compose_up/.
 The couchdb adminitrator graphical user interface is available at `http://localhost:5984` and the homepage is available at `http://localhost`.